browserengineering/book/book/forms.md

         self.cursor_x += w + font.measure(" ")
 ```

-With all of this done, you should be able to open a web page with
+With these changes the browser should now draw with `input` and
-`input` and `button` elements, and see them show up as blue and orange
+`button` elements as blue and orange rectangles.
-rectangles.

 ::: {.further}
-The reason buttons surround their contents (instead of using an attribute) is
+The reason buttons surround their contents but input areas don't is
-that a button might contain an image, styled text, or other content.
-Our
+that a buttons can contain images, styled text, or other content.
+In a
-browser doesn't support that situation, which in real browsers relies on
-something called the `inline-block` display mode - a way of putting a block
+real browser, that relies on the `inline-block` display mode: a way of
-element within an inline.
-You could implement that by having the `InputLayout`
+putting a block element within an inline.
-have a child `BlockLayout`, but I'm skipping it here for simplicity.

-Real browsers can also nest inline layout objects.
-Inline layout objects in
-general form a tree of their own.
-This tree is needed for styling and hit
-testing parts of this tree.
 :::

 Interacting with widgets